MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 >**Note**: We will use the sample playbook **~/PartsUnlimitedMRP/Labfiles/AZ-400T05-ImplemntgAppInfra/Labfiles/ansible/httpd.yml**.
 We will use the variable **vmname** in order to modify the hosts parameter of the playbook that defines which host (out of the ones returned by the dynamic inventory script) the playbook will target.

-1. In the Bash session in the Cloud Shell pane, within the SSH session to the Azure VM configured as the Ansible control node, run the following to identify the public IP address of the newly deployed Azure VM (where the `<VM_name>` placeholder represents the name you assigned to the newly provisioned Azure VM):
+1. In the Bash session in the Cloud Shell pane, within the SSH session to the Azure VM configured as the Ansible control node, run the following to identify the public IP address of the newly deployed Azure VM (**make sure to replace the `<VM_name>` placeholder with the name you assigned to the newly provisioned Azure VM**):

     ```bash
     RGNAME='az400m14l03arg'